 Enrolling in API 580 and API 581 training is essential for those looking to make a career in the oil and gas industry.
 This combined training covers a wide range of topics such as safety, risk analysis, inspection effectiveness and planning, damage mechanism, and determination of PoF.

-With API 580 and API 581 training, individuals can demonstrate their skills and knowledge to employers, increase their earning potential, and obtain credentials for the industry.
+With API 580 and 581 – Risk-Based Inspection & Base Resource Document, attendees can demonstrate their skills and knowledge to employers, increase their earning potential, and obtain credentials for the industry.
 Furthermore, the certification can improve safety and efficiency on the job and open up better career opportunities.